microchip-pic-avr-examples/avr64ea48-ammonia-fusa-demo-mplab-mcc/README.md

 When handling the ammonia containing solution, excerise caution and follow manufacturer's recommendations for ventilation and safety.

+## Changes to Class B Libraries

+A minor change was made to the Class B library to convert the CRC from big-endian to little-endian when stored in flash.
+This enables the SW checksum to work identically to the HW checksum.

 ## Related Documentation

 - [Introduction to Functional Safety](https://mu.microchip.com/introduction-to-functional-safety)